JustinDPerkins/Aspera-TM/README.md

 ### Welcome

-Welcome to the **ccelerating Secure Data Transfer with IBM Aspera and Trend Micro Cloud One** hands-on workshop.
+Welcome to the **Accelerating Secure Data Transfer with IBM Aspera and Trend Micro Cloud One** hands-on workshop.

-In this workshop users will integrate AWS S3 with IBM Apsera and Cloud One FIle Storage Security to secure your data migration journey.
+In this workshop users will integrate AWS S3 with IBM Aspera and Cloud One FIle Storage Security to secure your data migration journey.
 Participants will get hands-on experience in deploying, configuring, and rapidly transferring data using IBM Aspera on Cloud.

 Understand how to transfer data at lightening speeds using IBM Aspera.
 Learn by implementing Trend Micro - Cloud One File Security for data migration to facilitate Anti-Malware scanning of S3 objects.